-In the days and weeks before the rioting, politicians and community leaders had ramped up their anti-Filipino rhetoric, calling the farmworkers “a menace,” and demanding that Filipino residents be deported so “white people who have inherited this country for themselves and their offspring could live.”
-A local judge stated, “The worst part of [the Filipino man] being here is his mixing with young white girls from thirteen to seventeen.
+In the days and weeks before the rioting, politicians and community leaders had ramped up their anti-Filipino rhetoric, calling the farmworkers “a menace” and demanding that Filipino residents be deported so “white people who have inherited this country for themselves and their offspring could live.”
+A local judge stated, “The worst part of [the Filipino man] being here is his mixing with young white girls from 13 to 17.
 He gives them silk underwear and makes them pregnant and crowds whites out of jobs in the bargain.”

-The Watsonville mob was initially turned away from the dance hall by security guards and the armed owners of the hall, but returned in full force to beat dozens of Filipino farmworkers.
+One Watsonville mob was initially turned away from the dance hall by security guards and the armed owners of the hall but returned in full force to beat dozens of Filipino farmworkers.
 The beatings continued elsewhere in the area, and on the night of January 22, a mob ransacked Filipino farmworkers’ homes and shot into the dwellings, killing Fermin Tobera.
-No one was ever charged with that murder.
-Seven men were later convicted of rioting, but received either probation or 30 days in jail.
+No one was ever charged with this murder.
+Seven men were later convicted of rioting but received either probation or 30 days in jail.